beyond symptoms, toward solutions

 Telehealth Consultations

-ITelehealth allows for a detailed assessment of oral function when we combine a thorough history with guided observation.
+Telehealth allows for a detailed assessment of oral function when we combine a thorough history with guided observation.

 Using discussion and video review where needed, we can assess how your baby is feeding, how the mouth is moving, and where feeding may be breaking down.